Jonathan's research

 The full-length paper, still in progress, is a survey of the relationship between mesh geometry, interpolation errors, stiffness matrix conditioning, and discretization errors, as well as quality measures.
 It also treats the circumstances where anisotropic meshes are needed, either because a solution function has anisotropic curvature, or because a partial differential equation is inherently anisotropic.
 These results played a crucial role in defining the problem solved by our anisotropic meshing algorithm.

 High-Performance Earthquake Modeling.
-For many years, I have collaborated with the Quake Project, a multidisciplinary Grand Challenge Application Group studying ground motion in large basins during strong earthquakes.
+For many years, I collaborated with the Quake Project, a multidisciplinary Grand Challenge Application Group studying ground motion in large basins during strong earthquakes.
 My contributions include a complete software toolchain for performing parallel finite element simulations, which performs the tasks of mesh generation, mesh partitioning, communication scheduling, and generating parallel code for finite element simulations.
 This software created the Quake Project's simulations of ground motion in the San Fernando Valley, which are among the largest unstructured mesh simulations ever performed, with meshes of up to 77 million tetrahedra.
 The members of the Quake Project were awarded the Allen Newell Award for Research Excellence by the Carnegie Mellon School of Computer Science.

 Jonathan Shewchuk